itgoldio/freeton-rustnode-ansible/README.md

 - False - node can't validate in next round

 ---
-## Automate staking through depool
-You need to put your keys and data to `/home/freeton/ton-keys`:
-- $HOSTNAME.addr file with wallet address
-- depool.addr file with depool address
-- msig.keys.json file with private key for wallet
-- *[Optional]* msig2.keys.json file with private key for second sign
-- tik.addr wallet addr for send ticktock request to depool.
-You can put $HOSTNAME.addr data to here
-- tik.keys.json file with private key for tik.addr

-TIP: you can change default location for keys in vars/[freeton_node.yml](./vars/freeton_node.yml)

-Add several scripts to crontab use
-`crontab -e -u freeton`

-### Automate ticktock depool
-add to cron\
-`*/3 * * * * /bin/bash && export PATH=$PATH:/opt/freeton/scripts &&  cd /opt/freeton/scripts && ton-depool-ticktok.sh >> /opt/freeton/logs/crontab-ton-depool-ticktok.log`\
-it will ticktock dpool once by election cycle

-### Automate send validation request
-add to cron\
-`*/10 * * * * /bin/bash && export PATH=$PATH:/opt/freeton/scripts &&  cd /opt/freeton/scripts && ton-depool-validation-request.sh >> /opt/freeton/logs/crontab-ton-depool-validation-request.log`\
-it will ticktock dpool once by election cycle

-### *[Optional]* Sing transaction use secondary key
-If you use wallet with RegConfirm = 2, you can sing transaction from wallet to depool use secondary key add to cron\
-`*/10 * * * * /bin/bash && export PATH=$PATH:/opt/freeton/scripts &&  cd /opt/freeton/scripts && ton-wallet-transaction-confirm.sh >> /opt/freeton/logs/crontab-ton-wallet-transaction-confirm.log`

----
 ## Support
 We can help you in telegram chats
 - RU: https://t.me/itgoldio_support_ru